rocky-linux/documentation/docs/guides/proxies/pound.md

 Pound as a load balancing server is very easy to install, set up and use.
 As noted here, Pound can also be used as a reverse proxy, and there are a lot of proxy and load balancing options available.

-And remember, you should always remember to keep security in mind when setting up any service, including a load-balancing proxy server.
+And you should always remember to keep security in mind when setting up any service, including a load-balancing proxy server.